systemd-js/systemd/README.md

 service
   .getUnitSection()
-  .setDescription("This is a test unit")
+  .setDescription("This is a example unit")

 service
   .getInstallSection()